deadlyvipers/dojo_rules/introduction.md

 Hi!
-I'm jeep and using this as a tutorial repo
+I'm jeep and using this as a tutorial repo.
+My favorite part is Ruby.